cs01/gdbgui/README.rst

 - Intuitively explore local variables when paused
 - Hover over variables in source code to view contents
 - Evaluate arbitrary expressions and plot their values over time
+- Explore an interactive tree view of your data structures
+- Jump back into the program's state to continue debug unexpected faults (i.e. SEGFAULT)
 - Inspect memory in hex/character form
 - View all registers
 - Dropdown of files used to compile binary, with autocomplete functionality